 Meetings of Members

 Section 1.
 An Annual Meeting of members shall be held each year at such time and place as the Board of Trustees shall specify.
 Special meetings may be held at such times as may be ordered by the Board of Trustees.
 Meetings of the members may take several forms, including but not limited to programmatic forums, special presentations, or other informational sessions as the organization may designate from time to time.
-Except for changes to the Code of Regulations that shall require no less than thirty (30) days notice, notice of annual and specific meetings shall be in writing and given to members by personal delivery, by the use of authorized communications equipment, by mail or by courier service no less than ten (10) days before the time set for such meetings.
-For purposes of this Code of Regulations, “authorized communications equipment” shall mean any communications equipment that provides a transmission, including but not limited to, by telephone, telecopy or any electronic means, from which it can be determined that the transmission was authorized by, and accurately reflects the intention of, the member or director involved, and with respect to meetings, allows all persons participating in the meeting to contemporaneously communicate with each other.
+Except for changes to the Code of Regulations that shall require no less than thirty (30) days’ notice, notice of annual and specific meetings shall be in writing and given to members by the use of authorized communications, by mail or by electronic communication no less than ten (10) days before the time set for such meetings.
+For purposes of this Code of Regulations, “authorized communications equipment” shall mean any communications equipment that provides a transmission, including but not limited to, by telephone, email or any electronic means, from which it can be determined that the transmission was authorized by, and accurately reflects the intention of, the member or director involved, and with respect to meetings, allows all persons participating in the meeting to contemporaneously communicate with each other.

 Section 2.
 There shall be at least ten (10) monthly meetings per year.
 The Board of Trustees shall decide the time and place of the meetings.